Don’t Let Liquidity Drain Your Wealth: Smart Financial Planning Guidance

 If you’re holding cash in excess of what’s needed for emergencies or short-term goals, you’re likely sacrificing long-term wealth by not investing those excess funds.
 That’s why a balanced financial liquidity strategy is so important.

 You may be thinking, with all of the market volatility, how does it make sense to invest my extra cash?
 Historical data offers reassurance.
 There have always been periods of time when the events of the world have impacted market performance, but outcomes are typically more optimistic than you may expect.
 In the chart below from J.P.
 Morgan, you can see they’ve tracked intra-year declines since 1980.
 It illustrates that since 1980, the S&P 500 has averaged a drop of 14.1% during the year, yet three out of 4 years still ended in gains overall.
 We can’t predict what will happen in the markets, but this shows that some bumpy times during the year do not mean it will be a fully negative year.
-Whether you’re saving for a home, college, or retirement, maintaining an investment strategy aligned with your time horizon gives your goals a fighting chance, even when markets dip.
+Whether you’re saving for a home, college, or retirement, maintaining an investment strategy aligned with your time horizon helps give your goals a fighting chance, even when markets dip.

 Part of avoiding liquidity drag is knowing how to find a mix of investments that can help you grow your wealth with the excess cash you have.
 That often means building a diversified portfolio tailored to your goals and comfort with risk.
 While the word risk can sound negative, in the context of investing, it refers to understanding the potential for ups and downs and choosing a strategy that lets you sleep at night.
 There are two things we can’t predict: when an unexpected expense may arise, and what the markets are going to do next.
 However, by combining historical data with forward-looking planning, you can make informed decisions and stay on track, even in uncertain times.